Dec. 12, 2014

 Nov.
 4, 2014

-Two new software packages have been added to the PhysioTookit library.
-FECGSyn is a new Foetal ECG Waveform Generator contributed by Joachim Behar and colleagues in Gari Clifford's group at the University of Oxford.
-The second package, the Random Search Toolbox, is a MATLAB toolbox for selecting model hyper-parameters via random search, also contributed by Joachim Behar and colleagues in Gari Clifford's group.
+Two new software packages have been added to PhysioNet by Joachim Behar, Gari Clifford, and colleagues at the University of Oxford.
+FECGSyn is a new Foetal ECG Waveform Generator.
+The second package, the Random Search Toolbox, is a MATLAB toolbox for selecting model hyper-parameters via random search.

 July 30, 2014